vaghmarelazy/vaghmarelazy/README.md

 <h2>
   About ME
 </h2>
-- 🌱 I'm currently learning Web-Development ( JavaScript )
+- 🌱 I'm currently learning BackEnd Development
 <h2>💬 Ask me about ...</h2>
-Web-dev, Python
+React, Front-end
 <!-- <h2>📫 How to reach me: ...</h2>
 <a href =""></a> -->
 <h1>Tech Stack</h1>